The Road to Business Success - 2

 – Another machine operator who overcame a personal fear of heights by doing a solo sky-dive for a charity that was important to her family.

 To have people proud to work for the group is the greatest endorsement a leader can have.
 He can’t tell people to be proud of their job.
 They only feel proud if everything else is right.
-It’s the ultimate endorsement.
+It’s the ultimate endorsement of leadership.

 Step - 3